 I hear people just concluded celebrating some holiday the other day.
 I hear they dedicated a long weekend to remembering the public flogging and execution of a man with superpowers who then came back to life less than a week later in non-zombie form, leaving me to wonder why this hasn’t been adapted into several movies and video games where he goes after his oppressors for revenge.
 Why isn’t there KillRead More »

 Did you catch the Oscars?
 Big night.
 Lots going on.
 If I were to put down my thoughts on the whole thing, I’d need a separate dedicated site.
 But I cannot ignore the highlight of the event, which was Leonardo DiCaprio’s win.
 After all these years, they finally decided to give the man his award.
 Caught everyone off guard.
-I mean, his rival characters were the baity Bryan Cranston as a blacklisted screenwriter suspected of communist sympathy, Eddie Redmayne as the transgender center of a romantic film, Matt Damon as a brilliant scientist stranded on Mars and Michael Fassbender as Steve Jobs.
+I mean, his competition was the very baity Bryan Cranston playing a blacklisted screenwriter suspected of being a communist in the 1950s and 60s, Eddie Redmayne as the transgender center of a romantic film, Matt Damon as a witty scientist stranded alone on Mars and Michael Fassbender as Steve Jobs.
 Dicaprio’s character merely ate raw fish.
 He had failed to win in previous years with critic/Academy favorites James Cameron, Martin Scorsese, Christopher Nolan or Quentin Tarantino.
 Things weren’t looking good.
 ButRead More »

 Boring people sometimes say boring things like “Love is in the air”.
 People who are even more boring counter this with things like “No, oxygen, carbon dioxide and nitrogen are in the air,” because they think it’s funny and witty.
 Whatever the literal or metaphorical composition, on this evening, there is certainly disappointment and the aroma of cloves in the air.
 It’s a Sunday evening, our hero is in a rather brightly-lit restaurant with hisRead More »